harshiteuro/Unified-Wishlist/README.md

 A cross-platform wishlist application that allows users to save and track items from various online stores.
 The app fetches product information from URLs and provides a centralized place to manage your wishlist with price tracking capabilities.

+## 🎥 Feature Demo

+Click the preview below to watch the walkthrough video:

 [![Watch the video](https://img.youtube.com/vi/OoZMDWybPdg/0.jpg)](https://www.youtube.com/watch?v=OoZMDWybPdg)

 ## Table of Contents